lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab3.md

 *This problem comes from problem 1, chapter 7 on page 445-446 of the book.*

 Write a proram to grade an n-question multiple-choice exam, where n is between 1 and 10.
-You receive the information about the exam from standard in (so you should use `scanf`), but you should read it using file redirection.
+You receive the information about the exam from standard input (so you should use `scanf`), but you should read it using file redirection instead of typing the input.
 The first line contains the number of questions followed by the correct answer for each question.
 All of the following lines contain a student id number followed by that student's answers to each question.
 An example input